Kabang

-Kabang (February 29, 2008 – May 17, 2021) was a shepherd mix askal from Zamboanga City, Philippines, who became internationally famous and was described as a "hero dog" when she rescued two children from a potentially fatal motorcycle crash.
+Kabang (February 29, 2008 – May 17, 2021) was a shepherd mix aspin from Zamboanga City, Philippines, who became internationally famous and was described as a "hero dog" when she rescued two children from a potentially fatal motorcycle crash.

-The Life Of Kabang
+Life

 Motorcycle accident

 Kabang was a dog that was adopted by Rudy Bunggal as a stray puppy.
 In December 2011, Bunggal's 9-year-old daughter Dina and a 3-year-old cousin, Princess Diansing, attempted to cross a busy street in the path of a motorcycle.
 Seeing the danger, Kabang jumped at the motorcycle, knocking it over.
 According to eyewitnesses, the girls did not see the motorcycle coming and would have been seriously injured if not for Kabang.
 The motorcycle driver and the children suffered only minor bruises from the accident.
 Kabang, however, got caught in the front wheel of the motorcycle.
 "The bones holding her upper snout were crushed, and we could not do anything to save it", said Bunggal.
 "We just pulled her off the wheel".
 Kabang ran off, but re-emerged at the family home about two weeks later.